Thier are various types of flooring are available in the market.

-Flooring refers to the lower surface of areas inside buildings, it can be used to describe the process of laying flooring materials.
+Flooring refers to the lower surface of areas inside buildings used to describe the process of laying flooring materials.

 We had listed down the several types of flooring, you’ll be able to consider them when you are upgrading your own home.